FL-41 Lenses — The Complete Guide

 What is FL-41?

 FL-41 lenses (often called FL-41 glasses) are specialist rose-tinted lenses that filter a narrow band of blue-green light (~480–520 nm).
-They’re designed to reduce light sensitivity (photophobia), eye strain, and migraine symptoms for many people.
+They’re designed to make light more comfortable and may help reduce light sensitivity (photophobia), eye strain, and migraine symptoms for many people.

 Who can it help?